- Opening in 1975, Rabbit Lake was the longest operating uranium mine in North America.

 We are continually weighing the value of maintaining the operation in standby, against the cost of doing so.
 However, as long as production is suspended, we expect care and maintenance costs to range between $35 million and $40 million annually for the first few years.
+The estimated decommissioning cost for the Rabbit Lake mine site is $203 million, based on the preliminary decommissioning cost estimate that has been accepted by the Province of Saskatchewan and the CNSC.

 Rabbit Lake Production

-Cameco's Share (millions lbs)
+Cameco's Share (million lbs)

 |3 months ended